Future of the Royal Air Force: New Medium Helicopter

 New Medium Helicopter (NMH) is a programme to procure a new medium-lift support helicopter to replace the RAF's Puma HC2 and three other helicopter types operated by the British Army.
-It is expected the 36-44 new aircraft will enter service during the mid-2020s.
+The AgustaWestland AW149 has been selected for delivery starting in around 2030 with 23 aircraft being acquired.
+Additionally, 6 Airbus H145 Jupiter HC.2 helicopters were acquired to support British Forces Brunei and Cyprus with delivery starting in 2026.